mo-sharif/codelit/README.md

 # Mo Skool 🎒

 Mo Skool is a code learning platform featuring an all-new simple, interactive and fun way to learn and master frontend programming languages.
 Mo Skool's ultimate mission is to provide this learning opportunity for all ages around the world.

 Students are greeted with a short survey about their current coding skills, then the app will match students with a roadmap relates to their coding skills.
 The roadmap is made of a series of short interactive questions, the student has the opportunity to interact with the question's code while looking at the real-time preview of the code.
 Students have the opportunity to learn about HTML, JavaScript, CSS, React, Styled-components, and other frontend topics.

 # Mo Skool MVP

 The MVP of Mo Skool is the quiz section of the app, which features:

-Coding editor with syntax highlighter and code beautifier Live preview renderer
+- Coding editor with syntax highlighter and code beautifier
+- Live preview renderer
-Real-time Error  console
+- Real-time Error  console

-The app currently only supports admin and student roles, admins have special access to create content for students, and students register to store their progress.
+The app supports admin and student roles, admins have special access to create content for students, and students register to store their progress.

 # About Me 🐾